priyatam/emacs.d/README.md

 	M-x package-list-packages

 To manually install a package, move the point to line number of the package and press 'i' for 'install'.
 After selection, press 'x' (eXecute) to install.
 If you know what you want, you can also type C-f to find the package by _first_ characters.

-	M-x package-install
-	cider

 Install additional packages:

 	M-x package-install
+    >  cider
     > auto-complete
 	> git-gutter
 	> magit
 	> paredit
 	> projectile
 	> rainbow-delimeters
+	> js2-mode

-After successfullt downloaing downloading the required packages from Marmalade, Eamcs will display `done` in the status bar.
+After successfully downloaing downloading the required packages from Marmalade, Eamcs will display `done` in the status bar.

+Add [scss mode](https://github.com/antonj/scss-mode) manually by copying its [file](https://github.com/antonj/scss-mode/blob/master/scss-mode.el) into your .emacs.d:

 Optionally, add a theme:

 	M-x package-install
 	solarized

-For configuraing Emacs, copy and paste [init.el](/init.el) from this directory into your local `~/.emacs.d`.
+For configuraing Emacs further, copy and paste [init.el](/init.el) from this directory into your local `~/.emacs.d`.
 You can override your init.el.
 Don't worry about what's inside—you're going to learn about writing your own customizations later.

 ## Concepts